How do I Heal?

 Grief is a process and the healing journey after reproductive loss or sexual trauma is unique to each of us because we are all different in ways we cope with trauma.
 Some may have already adapted various coping mechanisms.
 Others may need help beginning the healing journey.

 Although there are no fixed steps, the following may be helpful:

 - Acknowledge the uniqueness of your child and the meaning of that pregnancy.

 - Give yourself permission to grieve the loss of your child.

 - Give yourself permission to explore your anger, depression and need for forgiveness.

 - Write a letter to your baby, saying all the things you need to say.
 This may include asking the baby's forgiveness or forgiving your baby for coming at an inconvenient time.

 - Memorialize your loss, using whatever is meaningful to you in making your baby more concrete.

 - Ask a minister or priest to lead you in a memorial service.
-After most abortion recovery Bible studies, a memorial service is conducted for the group.
+After most programs, a memorial service is conducted for the group.

 - You may want to purchase something to keep, such as a piece of jewelry or a tree to remind you of the child.

 - Creating pieces of art, writing songs and poems are helpful for the healing process.